aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 Both team roles, `SageMakerStudioExecutionRoleTeam1` and `SageMakerStudioExecutionRoleTeam2` additionally have two custom polices `SageMakerAccessSupportingServicesPolicy` and `SageMakerStudioDeveloperAccessPolicy` allowing usage of particular services and one deny-only policy `SageMakerDeniedServicesPolicy` with explicit deny on some SageMaker API calls.

-The Studio developer access policy enforces the `Team` tag for calling any SageMaker `Create*` API.
-Furthermore, it allows using delete, stop, update, and start operations only on resources tagged with the same `Team` tag:
+The Studio developer access policy enforces setting of `Team` tag equal to the same value as user's own execution role for calling any SageMaker `Create*` API:
 ```json
 {
     "Condition": {